 No, the Men of St. Joseph is not a civic group, nor a service group, nor a fund raising group.
 We are a spiritually oriented group of Catholic men.

 You become a member of the Men of St. Joseph by attending the weekly Men of St. Joseph meetings at your parish.

 Click here for a list of Men of St. Joseph chapters.

 If there is not a Men of St. Joseph chapter at your parish, and you wish to explore starting one, click here and we will contact you.

 The Men of St. Joseph is a private juridic person and private association of the faithful of the Roman Catholic Church, in accord with the Code of Canon Law, erected, established and approved by the Archbishop of Mobile, on June 13, 2011.

-Yes.
-The Men of St. Joseph is listed in the Official Catholic Directory, under the Archdiocese of Mobile, and is thus recognized as exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code.
+Yes; in the United States the Men of St. Joseph is listed in the Official Catholic Directory, under the Archdiocese of Mobile, and is thus recognized as exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code.